AndersDeath/diary2/000-current.md

 # 06 October - Thursday - Istanbul - 6 day of immigration

 Today is the last day in istanbul. i've packed all my stuff to suitcases and backpacks.
 The hole day i spent of programming.
 We found an instruction how to sned money to russia from ineco.
 Probably it will work.
 We need some time for testing this approach.
+Now I am goint to cook a dinner and then we will got to the airport.